imtanusreesaha/Precise_weather/README.md

-## Precise Weather
+## PRECISE WEATHER
-# Built by Team Code Maverick 🚀 for the Microsoft Hackathon
+Built by Team CODE MAVERICK 🚀 for the Microsoft Hackathon

 # 🌦️ Precise Weather Forecasting Tool